 But, this can also lead to the chub eating all the free bread crumbs and then totally ignoring that last one (with the hook in it) because it is basically filled up for the time being.

 That is why it is extremely crucial that you find a balance; not too few pieces, in order to gradually warm up the chub to the idea of eating the bread, and not too many pieces, in order not to satisfy its appetite too quickly.

 Insider tip: Wait a couple of second before you strike, so that the chub has enough time to actually get the entire piece of bread, and the hook, inside of its mouth.

 How to Fish for Chub Just Below The Surface with a Float

-If you instead present your bait a few inches below the surface, the chub are far less likely to spook, as they do not have to break the cover of the river surface at all.
-This has produced a lot of bites for me, when surface fishing just wouldn’t lead to any landed fish.
+If you instead present your bait a few inches below the surface, the chub is far less likely to spook, as they do not have to break the cover of the river surface at all.
+This has produced a lot of bites for me when surface fishing just wouldn’t lead to any landed fish.

 Fishing with a float also gives you the opportunity to fish with other hot chub baits than merely bread, baits that you could normally only be fishing on the bottom, but never close to the surface.
 A prawn or a snail under the float can be an absolute killer for cranky chub, as the current slowly spreads the bait’s scent around it.

 Yet another advantage of float fishing for chub is that a float can get your hookbait to places that a free-lined bread on the surface just wouldn’t be able to reach.

 Trotting your bait a very long distance downstream is a good example here.
 In such a case, you would either lose control of your surface bait, or the bread would simply slip off your hook.
 Maybe you cannot steer the bread away from faster currents, obstacles or backwaters.
 Or perhaps, you just tug at the line too hard to change your bait’s direction, which would then result in losing it.